 Nanotechnology can be a complicated topic with new advances being made on an almost daily basis.
 Many people need a resource for learning about and keeping up with changes in the field.
 Whether you're a student, industry professional, or just curious about the future of our world, you can use the articles and explanations on this site to keep up to speed on everything nano.
 Focussed around the uses of nanotechnology, UnderstandingNano also offers information about companies and research labs involved in nanotechnology, as well as descriptions of nanomaterials and lesson plans for teachers and students.

-Check out our featured web page, Nanotechnology in Materials.
+Check out our featured web page, Carbon Nanotubes in Energy Applications.
 You can find information on other nanotechnology topics by using the navigation bar above, through the Quick Links on the left side of many pages, or by browsing through the nanotechnology topics introduced below.

 More about Nanotechnology in Medicine

 Researchers at Ames Laboratory have developed split-ring resonators made of metamaterials that can generate tera-hertz frequency signals.

 Researchers at North Carolina State University have developed sensors using silver nanowires that may be useful in robots and prosthetics.
 The nanowire sensors can measure strain and pressure, and are flexiable enough to work over the range of motion required by prosthetics.

 Researchers at Georgia Tech have demonstrated antennas made of graphene.
 They are working toward antennas and transceivers that would require very little power and allow communication between nanomachines.

 More about Nanotechnology in Electronics